Lesson video

 Next to him, there's a small child on a ladder who is nailing the "95 Theses" to the church door.

-We can see off to the side there, waving their hats, those are supporters of Luther.
+We can see off to the side there waving their hats, those are supporters of Luther.

-You can see that those are churchmen, don't look overly happy.
+You can see those are churchmen.

 And we see the poor in the very middle of the painting there being completely ignored.

-And I'd like you to explain two ways in which Luther began the Reformation.
+Right, let's go for our next task for today, and I'd like you to explain two ways in which Luther began at the Reformation.

 So pause the video whilst you do that, and I'll see you in just a moment.